 - Some people who have lymphoma may also be diagnosed with HIV.

 People with HIV have a higher risk of developing lymphoma, however people with lymphoma do not have a higher risk of developing HIV than people without lymphoma.

 It is important to know that advances in the treatment of both HIV and lymphoma mean that the outcome for both has improved greatly in recent years and continues to improve all the time.

 Some infections are linked to certain types of cancer.
-If you have HIV, you have a higher risk of developing infections and a higher risk of developing these cancers.
+If you have HIV, you have a higher risk of developing infections and a higher risk of developing these and other cancers.

 Lymphoma is a type of cancer that affects your lymphatic system.
 Some types of lymphoma are linked to infection with Epstein-Barr virus (EBV).
 These lymphomas are the most common type of cancers in people with HIV.

 You might see much higher risks listed on some outdated websites and reports.
 This is because the risk of developing non-Hodgkin lymphoma in people with HIV has reduced dramatically since antiretroviral therapies (ART; drugs that keep HIV under control) were introduced.
 ART prevents about two-thirds of cancers in people with HIV.